Skip to main content

 devhelm maintenance-windows delete <window-id>

-Maintenance windows and alerting
+Maintenance windows and notification policies

 Next steps